SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 **The Multiculturalistic State**: The

-If you too multicultural, you may end up loosing your {political, and economic} control.
+If you too multicultural, you may end up loosing your economic control.
+Empires are trying to include all these cultures in one territory.

+On the other hand, if empires are too centra

 ## Defluffifying